 The scan time itself varies depending on what body part we have been asked to scan and how settled your child is.
+Your child needs to be still during the MRI and even the slightest of movements can give us 'blurry' pictures.
 We allocate a time slot of 60 minutes for your child's scan, so you can expect to be in the department for a minimum of 2 hours.